JWH709/Buffoon-Builder/Notes/NOTES.md

 ### TODO:
-- Add hover effect to buttons
+- Add hover/onClick CSS effects to buttons
 - Decrease Margins between main areas and increase around the outer edges
 - Add restrictions to the picture uploaded
 - add restrictions to joker inputs

 - I'm going to have an aneurysm if I keep working on the screenshake component.
 I need to take a day to make a separate project dedicated to learning react spring.
 My main suspicion at this point is that there are conflicts between the screen shake effect and the transition effect.
 I need a break from it right now, moving on to something else while I think about it.
 Inverted the colors on the tabs, added delete buttons for the joker lists.

+## June 20th

+- Start by fixing margins